South Carolina Military Medical Malpractice Attorneys

 Handling a variety of VA medical errors

 The risk of military service results in a number of common injuries and conditions among veterans.
+Additionally, and equally as important are the medical malpractice claims of the service member’s family members who are treated at the VA or military institutions.
+Veterans who are treated in a negligent manner (while on active duty) can file a claim with the department of defense and all retired or non-active duty veterans and any members of their family can file suit against the government for any injury from negligent medical care.
 Left inadequately treated, even the mildest condition may develop into a serious injury with life-changing consequences.
 While others are more common among soldiers of recent conflicts, it is important not to forget the challenges that older veterans face as well.
 Soldiers from the Korean and Vietnam wars faced shockingly inadequate levels of care, leaving them with complications that they will live with for the rest of their lives.

 Our veterans deserve to have the best possible medical care.
 If you or a loved one is a veteran who has been mistreated by the VA, our South Carolina personal injury lawyers are prepared to help you.